 This class will teach the students personal financial planning with an emphasis on what God says about handling money and possessions.
-Included is a goal of the student learning to be financially free and included.
+Included is a goal of the student learning to be financially free and spiritually free.
+Practical methods of budgeting and planning are included.
 The course will also cover God's principles of living honestly, being accountable, dealing with debt, God's direction for giving, how to do our work, and looking at current life with an eye towards eternity.